CodyDegraffeNiles/JS_PROJECT/README.md

 ### Background
 -------
-In MINI_XCOM, you command a squad of hardened space marines as they battle there way through a vicious enemy.
+In MINI_XCOM, the player commands a squad of hardened space marines.
+In turn-based combat on a grid-based board, the player battles the AI in last man standing fight.
+If all of player’s units die, they lose.
+If they defeat all the enemies, they win.
+Each turn, and for each unit, the player can either:
+  1) Move the Unit
+  2) Command it to shoot an enemy

+After the player's turn, the AI will make a turn and command its units in a similar way to either move or shoot.
+Each unit, both friend and foe, has a set of stats.
+These stats include a movement range, shotting range, and health points.
+The player can also, at anytime, view their units' stats.
+The player must also be stragetic about their movement choices as cover morphs the battlefiled into choke points and kill zones.

-Become the commander, these marines need to survivie.
-Position them behind cover and flank your enemies to let them fight another day.
+The player must become the commander these marines need to survie.
 FOR THE EMPEROR!

 ### Functionality & MVPs